ROCm/gpufort/README.md

 hipfc -h
 ```

-We can test HIPFORT itself by following the steps in
+We can test HIPFORT itself by following the steps in the HIPFORT
+`README.md` file:

 https://github.com/ROCmSoftwarePlatform/hipfort/blob/master/README.md

-### 1.2.2.
+### 1.2.
 Install extended OpenACC Fortran interfaces

 The OpenACC programming model requires that any CPU thread can map host arrays
 to the device to run certain computations on the device and vice versa.